Corey Seager Player Props: Rangers vs. Rays

 Corey Seager At The Plate

+- He has gone deep in 21.9% of his games this year, and 4.8% of his plate appearances.

-- Seager has driven in a run in 30 games this year (47.6%), including 12 games with more than one RBI (19.0%).
-He has also driven in three or more of his team's runs in seven contests.
+- Seager has picked up an RBI in 48.4% of his games this year, with more than one RBI in 20.3% of his games.
+He has also plated three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.